 Consider: Handling your own payment solution involves a lot of administration and can be very time-consuming.
 Dealing with taxes demands an understanding of the country’s tax system and dedication to meeting tax deadlines.
 This is perhaps the most complex part of being a contractor so it is worth considering using alternative payment solutions such as an umbrella company (UK only) or management/service company (available internationally) to ensure that you are compliant with tax regulations.
 If you are in the USA, you must register as self-employed and your compensation is reported on a certain type of form 1099 or W-2, depending on the terms of your contract.

-Contractors are not, as a general rule, entitled to the same benefits as permanent staff.
+Contractors are not entitled to the same benefits as permanent staff.
 For instance, contractors do not get sick or holiday pay, so funds will have to be set aside for when you are away from the project.
 Something else to consider when planning for the future is that you will not be eligible for a pension.
 It’s important to consider these points to ensure that they are in-line with your personal needs and requirements.

 - Work for yourself